sidekiq/sidekiq/Contributing.md

 some known areas which need improvement:

 * The Web UI and sidekiq.org website could always use more polish.
 If you have an eye for design and an idea for improvement, please open an issue and let us know.
-    * The config.ru file in this project has code you can use to populate the Web UI.
 * The Sidekiq API has a serious issue: deleting elements and iterating at the same time is broken, see #866, #1060.
 * Make normal testing and inline testing dynamic: #1053